mo3z10/my-first-proj/README.md

-# my first project o github
+# my first project on github